saltstack/salt/doc/topics/windows/windows-package-manager.rst

 5. Success/Failure/Changes will be reported based on the differences between the original and final ``pkg.list_pkgs`` results.

-If there are any problems in using the package manager it is likely to be due to the data in your sls files not matching the difference between the pre and post ``pkg.list_pkgs`` results.
+If there are any problems in using the package manager it is likely due to the data in your sls files not matching the difference between the pre and post ``pkg.list_pkgs`` results.